 Signs of REM Sleep Behavior Disorder

-If you believe you are having signs of REM sleep behavior disorder, talk to our team of healthcare providers today and receive comprehensive treatment at Koala Center for Sleep & TMJ Disorders.
+If you believe you are having signs of REM sleep behavior disorder, talk to our team of healthcare providers today and receive comprehensive treatment at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 REM sleep is the phase of sleep in which our brains are most active and is characterized by very quick—or rapid—eye movements during sleep.
 This is also the phase of sleep whereby we experience dreaming.
 Therefore, REM sleep behavior disorder is a sleep disorder specifically associated with this phase of sleep and is characterized by moving sporadically or acting out our dreams.
 Normally, during REM sleep our bodies are temporarily paralyzed, which prevents us from moving in our sleep to avoid harming our bodies.
 However, some people do not experience this paralysis and can unconsciously act out their dreams, which often leads to somnambulance or somnambulism (sleepwalking) and somniloquence or somniloquy (sleep talking).

 The brain and body go through a number of characteristic changes for REM sleep, including:

 – Body temperature changes